 Many of you know Dan Harris from TV, but I know him purely due to his podcast 10% Happier where he talks to interesting people about meditation and mindfulness.

-I didn’t have a big expectation about the 10% Happier book, to me, it seemed to be just another book on the topic of meditation.
+I didn’t have big expectations about the 10% Happier book.
+To me, it seemed to be just another read on the topic of meditation.
 Not bad just average.
 And yes, all that thinking was happening before I even read the book.

 But still, I bought it because I love books and I love learning.

-10% Happier is perfect.
-It’s the perfect book for your average human who knows what meditation is but kind of thinks you have to be Dalai Lama to practice it or live in the Himalayas.
+10% Happier is actually perfect.
+It’s the best book for your average human who knows what meditation is but kind of thinks you have to be Dalai Lama to practice it or live in the Himalayas.

 It’s perfect for your mother who likes to go shopping but craves emotional stability, and for your father who likes his evening news but wants to fall asleep fast and without any worries on his mind.
 It’s also perfect for your sister who just got a baby and thinks her mind will never be able to think clearly again because there is simply too much noise around her now.